 How Large of a Security Deposit Can an Illinois Landlord Require?

-There is no limit on the amount that a landlord may charge as a security deposit in Illinois, even in subsidized housing situtations.
+There's no limit on the amount that a landlord may charge as a security deposit in Illinois, even in subsidized housing situations.
 Some landlords charge two deposits: one in case of damages and the other as an advance payment on the last month's rent.
 Landlords also may charge a deposit for keys or if you have pets.
 Keep in mind, some cities or towns in the state of Illinois may have more protections through local city ordinances.

 |Security Deposit Minimum||